igoramadas/imgrecog/README.md

 You'll need to download your Google Cloud Vision API credentials file from the Google Cloud Console.
 If you need help please follow [these instructions](https://cloud.google.com/vision/docs/auth).

-Save the credentials file as `imgrecog.auth.json`.
-The tool will look for it in the following places:
+By default, the credentials file `imgrecog.auth.json` will be grabbed from the following locations:

 - where the tool is installed
 - current user's home folder
-- current executing directory
+- current executing directory (highest priority)

+You can specify the path to the credentials file using the `googleKeyfile` option, or via the command line arg `--glgkeyfile`.

+### Using the Clarifai API

+If you want to process images with the Clarifai API, please get the API key for your app on the [Portal](https://portal.clarifai.com).
+Set it via the option `clarifaiKey`, or via the command line arg `--clakey`.

 ### Using the Sightengine API

-If you wish to complement the results with Sightengine, please get your API user and secret from your [Dashboard](https://dashboard.sightengine.com/api-credentials).
+If you want to process images with the Sightengine API, please get your API user and secret from your [Dashboard](https://dashboard.sightengine.com/api-credentials).
 Set them via the options `sightengineUser` and `sightengineSecret`, or via the command line args `--steuser` and `--stesecret`.

-## Usage
+## Command line usage

     $ imgrecog.js -[options] --[actions] folders